Clean up the World

 What to put in the bottles....

-Anything inorganic.....plastic bags, batteries, straws, packaging, even plastic cups, forks, spoons etc which appear too large to enter the bottle top can be cut with scissors and entered.
-Using a stick to poke it all in a huge amount can be compressed into the bottle until it is hard.....like a brick.
+Anything inorganic, clean and dry.....plastic bags, batteries (if unable to recycle them), straws, cigarette butts, packaging, even plastic cups, polystyrene plates, forks, spoons etc which appear too large to enter the bottle top can be cut with scissors and pushed in.
+Using a stick to poke it all in, a huge amount can be compressed into the bottle until it is hard.....like a brick.

 The Advantages of Eco Bricks